Markay12/LearnCppPart2/README.md

     * Each byte is given an address

 ### Visualization
-Think of people going to the olympics
+Think of people going to the Olympics
 1. People come from wherever they live to a hotel/venue (disk)
 2. Then they get to their floor and room number (address)
 3. Eventually called to their event and waiting area (registers)